stream-labs/sl-payments-assignment/README.md

 This is a take-home assignment and please do not spend more than 4 hours on the project, these 4 hours do not include the time it takes you to setup your dev environment.
 You can submit a partial project if it’s not completed by the end of the 4 hour period.
 The code is to be published on a public github repository for our team to access.
 Make sure that we can see your progress in your commit history, a single commit is not enough.

-In order to demo the application you can either submit a short video showing us the entire flow and the results or you can host it anywhere on the web for us to access it.
+In order to demo the application you can either submit a short video showing us the entire flow and the results or you can include instructions for building and running your program.

 In addition to your source code and tests please also include a README that
 explains: